Three Mile Island Nuclear Generating Station

-Three Mile Island Nuclear Generating Station (commonly abbreviated as TMI) is a closed nuclear power plant on Three Mile Island in Londonderry Township, Dauphin County, Pennsylvania on Lake Frederic, a reservoir in the Susquehanna River just south of Harrisburg.
-It has two separate units, TMI-1 (owned by Constellation Energy) and TMI-2 (owned by EnergySolutions).
+Three Mile Island Nuclear Generating Station (abbreviated as TMI), is a shut-down nuclear power plant on Three Mile Island in Pennsylvania, US, on the Susquehanna River just south of Harrisburg.
+It has two separate units, Unit 1 (TMI-1) (owned by Constellation Energy) and Unit 2 (TMI-2) (owned by EnergySolutions).

 The plant was the site of the most significant accident in United States commercial nuclear energy when, on March 28, 1979, TMI-2 suffered a partial meltdown.
-According to the Nuclear Regulatory Commission (NRC) report, the accident resulted in no deaths or injuries to plant workers or in nearby communities.
+According to the U.S. Nuclear Regulatory Commission (NRC) report, the accident resulted in no deaths or injuries to plant workers or in nearby communities.
 Follow-up epidemiology studies did not find causality between the accident and any increase in cancers.
 One work-related death has occurred on-site during decommissioning.

 The reactor core of TMI-2 has since been removed from the site, but as of 2009 the site has not been fully decommissioned.
 In July 1998, Amergen Energy (now Exelon Generation) agreed to purchase TMI-1 from General Public Utilities for $100 million.

 The plant was originally built by General Public Utilities Corporation, later renamed GPU Incorporated.
 The plant was operated by Metropolitan Edison Company (Met-Ed), a subsidiary of the GPU Energy division.
 In 2001, GPU Inc. merged with FirstEnergy Corporation.
-On December 18, 2020 - FirstEnergy transferred Unit 2's license over to EnergySolutions' subsidiary TMI-2 Solutions after receiving approval from the NRC.
+On December 18, 2020, FirstEnergy transferred Unit 2's license to EnergySolutions' subsidiary, TMI-2 Solutions, after receiving approval from the NRC.

 Exelon was operating Unit 1 at a financial loss since 2015.
-In 2017 the company said it would consider ceasing operations at Unit 1 because of high costs unless there was action from the Pennsylvania government.
+In 2017, the company said it would consider ceasing operations at Unit 1 because of high costs unless there was action from the Pennsylvania government.
 Unit 1 officially shut down at noon on September 20, 2019.

+Unit 1 decommissioning was expected to be completed in 2079 and would have cost $1.2 billion, but in September 2024, Constellation Energy, the owner of the Unit, announced plans to invest $1.6 billion to bring the facility back online.
+The plant is expected to resume operations in 2028 as the Crane Clean Energy Center (CCEC).
+The entirety of the plant's energy output will be sold to Microsoft Corporation.
+Microsoft entered into a 20-year agreement to purchase as much electricity as possible from the plant, which will support the company’s growing energy needs for its expanding network of data centers.

-Unit 1 decommissioning is expected to be completed in 2079 and will cost $1.2 billion.
-Unit 2, which has been dormant since the accident in 1979, is expected to close in 2037.
+Unit 2, which has been dormant since the accident in 1979, is expected to close in 2052.